2009 Honduran coup d'état: Legality of ouster

 Many governments, media, and human-rights organisations outside Honduras have termed the ouster a coup.
 The United Nations, the Organization of American States (OAS), and the European Union condemned the removal of Zelaya as a military coup.
 On 5 July 2009, the Organization of American States OAS, invoking for the first time Article 21 of the Inter-American Democratic Charter, voted by acclamation of all member states to suspend Honduras from the organisation.

 Soon after the coup, U.S. President Barack Obama stated: "We believe that the coup was not legal and that President Zelaya remains the president of Honduras, the democratically elected president there."
 He stated: "It would be a terrible precedent if we start moving backwards into the era in which we are seeing military coups as a means of political transition, rather than democratic elections."
 Secretary of State Hillary Clinton, however, equivocated, saying that "We do think that this has evolved into a coup" and noting that under U.S. law, officially declaring a coup would oblige the U.S. to cut off most foreign aid to Honduras."
 Cutting off aid was seen as a possibility in the days after the coup, and State Department Director of Policy Planning Anne-Marie Slaughter urged Clinton to "take bold action" and to "find that [the] coup was a 'military coup' under U.S. law."
 Clinton did not do so, and the U.S. never formally declared that a coup had occurred.
-By November 2009, the U.S. "focused on pushing for elections" in the country.
+In September, Clinton was "pushing hard" for Zelaya to be restored to power.
+By November, the U.S. "focused on pushing for elections" in the country.
 In September 2009, the Board of the U.S. Millennium Challenge Corporation, headed by Clinton, cut off $11 million in aid to the Honduran government in the wake of the coup, and suspended another $4 million in planned contributions to a road project.
 From 2009 to mid-2016, however, the U.S. provided about $200 million in military and police aid to Honduras, a controversial decision given the violence in Honduras and the government's human rights violations.